yuripiffer/customer_partner_match/README.md

 - Postman (optional) [installation](https://www.youtube.com/watch?v=3eHJkcA8mTs), [import collection](https://www.youtube.com/watch?v=bzquMXmCLUQ)

 ## Performance
-The request to search for partners needs to find the "best match" which its quality is determined first on partner's average rating and second by customer-partner distance.
+When a client searches for partners the "best match" quality is determined first on partner's average rating and second by customer-partner distance.
 Consequently, the distance between client and partner is calculated for each request since the client coordinates are previously unknown.

 The solution with best performance for this microservice specification is the use of a spatial database in which the distance between client and partner is calculated using the ST_DistanceSphere function according to their coordinates.
 The database query also: